 Special Events

-On Saturday, May 13 from 9 a.m. to 12 p.m., the annual spring cleanup will be held at Goldthwait Reservation.
-Come join us and help spruce up the beach, marsh, and park area for the summer season.
+Come join us on Saturday, May 31 from 9am to 12pm to help spruce up the beach, marsh, and park area for the summer season.

 Work will include: